Vesel Demaku: International career

 From 2014, until 2022, Demaku has been part of Austria at youth international level, respectively has been part of the U15, U16, U17, U18, U19, U20 and U21 teams and he with these teams played 45 matches and scored two goals.

 On 28 October 2024, the Football Federation of Kosovo announced that Demaku had decided to play for the Kosovo national team, and the delay in his decision was due to the lack of permission from Austria to have dual citizenship.
 He was planned to be called up from Kosovo in November 2024 for the 2024–25 UEFA Nations League matches against Romania and Lithuania, but due to problems with his documentation, could not be part of the national team.

 On 19 March 2025, Demaku's request to switch international allegiance to Kosovo was approved by FIFA.
 His debut with Kosovo came a day later in the 2024–25 UEFA Nations League play-offs against Iceland after coming on as a substitute in the 46th minute in place of Valon Berisha.

 Personal life

-Demaku was born in Altenmarkt an der Triesting, Austria to Kosovo Albanian parents from Drenas.
+Demaku was born in Altenmarkt an der Triesting, Austria to ethnic Albanian parents from Drenas, Kosovo.
 He bears the name of his martyred grandfather killed during the Kosovo War.